assylbeeeek/mini-project/README.md

 # mini-project
-### Individuals killed by police in the US from 2000 - 2016 &lt;br> ### The dataset is from https://data.world/awram/us-police-involved-fatalities
+### Individuals killed by police in the US from 2000 - 2016 &lt;
+### The dataset is from https://data.world/awram/us-police-involved-fatalities